isabellelouie/isabellelouie.github.io/README.md

-# Isabelle Louie - UX Researcher and Designer from Vancouver, B.C.
+# Isabelle Louie - User Experience Designer from Vancouver, B.C.

 👋🏻 Hi!
-I’m Isabelle, a junior UX researcher with a background in user experience design and marketing strategy.
+I’m Isabelle, a UX Designer with a background in design systems, communications, and marketing strategy.
 Welcome to my portfolio: https://isabellelouie.com